 Uneven surfaces can of course be levelled by re-plastering – this will however add to the time and cost of completing the job.
 If the wall is very uneven you may need to have a batten frame built over the uneven wall to create a level surface for your new panelling.

 Assuming that you can afford to reduce the dimensions of the room, the use of battens will not only make the installation of the waterproof panels an easier task, they can also have the benefit of providing space to allow the concealment of pipework that might detract from the aesthetic of your bathroom revamp.

 Having checked that your walls can support a firm screw hold, you should ensure there is a vertical batten under every panel join.
-In those areas where heavy items such as a hung basin or toilet are to be be attached to the wall through the panels, extra battens must be installed to provide additional support.
+In those areas where heavy items such as a hung basin or toilet are to be attached to the wall through the panels, extra battens must be installed to provide additional support.

 In many older bathrooms the walls may be half-tiled with the tiles bedded in cement.
 As these can be difficult to remove, it may be simpler to leave them in place and batten out the wall above so that it is plumb with the surface of the tiles.
-The profiles and wall panels can then be stuck onto the tiled area using high grab adhesive and pinned to the battens above.
+The profiles and shower wall panels can then be stuck onto the tiled area using high grab adhesive and pinned to the battens above.

 If you have had to fit battens to the area because your surface was not level, profiles and panels can be secured directly onto the battens using hard fixings such as screws rather than high-grab adhesive.